xalt/xalt/docs/source/040_install_and_test.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your site is using the **file** transmission style and the xaltFilePrefix then, you must create the XALT directories as part of the installation process.
+If your site is using the **file** transmission style and the xaltFilePrefix option then, you must create the XALT directories as part of the installation process.
 Assuming that you have installed XALT with a prefix of **/opt/apps**.
 Then you can run as root::